 Strength in team building, as appropriate based on rank

 PhD – pharmacoeconomics, health economics, (pharmaco)epidemiology, implementation science, pharmaceutical outcomes research or other applicable terminal degree

 Required Related Experience:

-A developing or sustained record of using varied IS models and methods applied to the prevention and treatment of ASUD; a developing or sustained record of scholarly achievement in IS as appropriate based on rank; and a strong track record of acquiring extramural research funding or potential to acquire extramural funding as appropriate based on rank
+A developing or sustained record of scholarly achievement an appropriate area of science Strong track record of acquiring extramural research funding or high potential to acquire extramural funding as appropriate based on rank

 Required License/Registration/Certification :